gm3dmo/the-power/docs/setup.md

                      --token ghp_****************************wh3Ybleu \
                      --webhook-url https://events.hookdeck.com/e/src_1hm2RSyiguMW
 ```
 The `--primer` flag may also be of interest.
 Provide the name of a primer script which will be executed when `configure.py` is complete.
+This can be used if you want to run a sequence of commands in a container.

 Optionally, edit  `.gh-api-examples.conf` to add any extra customizations you want to support.